 Rocking colored locks?
 Reach for a shampoo that's specially designed for color-treated hair, as these are made to contain gentle ingredients that deposit and preserve color.

 The goal is to reinforce weak areas in the hair shaft that occur as a result of coloring, straightening, relaxing, or perming hair.
 Look for protein-based shampoos with ingredients such as wheat and soy extracts or silk amino acids.

 Unfortunately, overly processed hair can have oily roots but dry ends, so washing it requires cleanse at the roots and moisturizing at the ends.
 In this case, it's best to wash hair every other day with a shampoo made for normal hair.
 Concentrate on cleaning the scalp, then use a strong conditioner only on the mid-shaft to the ends of hair.

 If you want to buy a day between washing or you need to refresh your hair post-workout, dry shampoo (a powdered shampoo that doesn't require water) is a no-brainer.

 The best remedy for dandruff is to rotate three over-the-counter dandruff shampoos.
 This works because the fungus could otherwise adapt to and become immune to a single shampoo.
 Try the following formulas with beneficial ingredients.

 How to Get Rid of Product Buildup

-If your hair needs a deep clean, use a clarifying shampoo once a week.
+If your hair needs a deep clean, opt for a clarifying shampoo once a week.
 You could also rinse hair with a mixture of equal parts apple cider vinegar and water to help dissolve dead skin cells and buildup on your scalp.